 Advanced configuration options for the NPS extension for Multi-Factor Authentication

-The Network Policy Server (NPS) extension extends your cloud-based Azure Multi-Factor Authentication features into your on-premises infrastructure.
+The Network Policy Server (NPS) extension extends your cloud-based Azure AD Multi-Factor Authentication features into your on-premises infrastructure.
 This article assumes that you already have the extension installed, and now want to know how to customize the extension for you needs.

 Alternate login ID